-Figure 4c reiterates this, and also demonstrates that the biases in the polar vortex do not impact its response to anomalous wave forcing.
-In neutral conditions the UZ60 biases in the StratBC and FullBC are around 5 m s-1 less than the CTRL and TropBC biases.
-However, for El Niño conditions the FullBC (less bias, stronger vortex) and TropBC (more biased, weaker vortex) have a weak response, and the StratBC (less bias, stronger vortex) and CTRL (more biased, weaker vortex) have a strong response.
+Figure 4c reiterates this and also demonstrates that the biases in polar vortex do not impact its response to anomalous wave forcing.
+In neutral conditions the UZ60 biases in the StratBC and FullBC are around 5 m/s less than the CTRL and TropBC biases.
+However, for El Niño conditions FullBC (less bias, stronger vortex) and TropBC (more biased, weaker vortex) have a weak response, and StratBC (less bias, stronger vortex) and CTRL (more biased, weaker vortex) have a strong response.

-We have shown that the stratospheric response to an El Niño forcing is partially dependant on model biases, and seems to be related to the sensitivity of the HF to the AL. In Figure 5 we use regressions of HF onto SLP to show how the effectiveness of wave forcing by the Aleutian low changes between neutral and El Niño conditions.
-Similar to Figure 3, we again consider the variability within each bias-correction and ENSO experiment, to understand the time-mean response.
-Figure 5 a-d shows the regression of monthly HF onto monthly SLP for the extended winter months (November-March) in neutral ENSO conditions.
+We have shown that the stratospheric response to an El Niño forcing is partially dependant on model biases and seems to be related to the sensitivity of the HF to the Aleutian low.
+In Fig. 5 we use regressions of HF onto SLP to show how the effectiveness of wave forcing by the Aleutian low changes between neutral and El Niño conditions.
+Similar to Fig. 3, we again consider the variability within each bias correction and ENSO experiment, to understand the time-mean response.
+Figure 5a-d show the regression of monthly HF onto monthly SLP for the extended winter months (November-March) in neutral ENSO conditions.
 The areas of SLP that are most strongly associated with HF are the Aleutian low region and Siberia, with weaker connections over Greenland and North America.
-In neutral years these features are very similar between the control and the bias corrected runs, which means the deeper Aleutian low has not affected its association with wave driving.
-Figure 5 e-h is the same regression in years with an El Niño forcing.
+In neutral years these features are very similar between the control and the biascorrected runs, which means the deeper Aleutian low has not affected its association with wave driving.
+Figure 5e-h show the same regression in years with an El Niño forcing.
 Rather than testing the difference between neutral and El Niño years, this is now a measure of variability during El Niño years.
-The connection between SLP in the Aleutian low and HF is lower in the CTRL and StratBC El Niño runs, but is now absent in the FullBC run and very weak in the TropBC runs.
-Therefore, for an equally large AL anomaly, there would be less wave forcing in the FullBC and TropBC.
-There appears to be a threshold for the depth of the Aleutian Low, below which any additional anomalies do not result in additional wave forcing.
-During La Niña years the regression values over the AL region are slightly stronger in the FullBC and TropBC, but this did not lead to differences in the response of the HF (i.e. Figure 4b, La Niña to neutral changes).
+The connection between SLP in the Aleutian low and HF is lower in the CTRL and StratBC El Niño runs but is now absent in the FullBC run and very weak in the TropBC runs.
+Therefore, for an equally large Aleutian low anomaly, there would be less wave forcing in FullBC and TropBC.
+There appears to be a threshold for the depth of the Aleutian low, below which any additional anomalies do not result in additional wave forcing.
+During La Niña years the regression values over the Aleutian low region are slightly stronger in FullBC and TropBC, but this did not lead to differences in the response of the HF (i.e. Fig. 4b, La Niña to neutral changes).